cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 * Fixed bug on iOS where startMessagingService was unresponsive in case if user denied receiving notifications at first push registration
 * Changed the getMsisdnValue method behavior to return with failure in case if MSISDN was not available instead of returning with success and null value

+### 0.1.1
+* Fixed faulty argument type check for the setDevelopment function and corrected docs for setDevelopment and startMessagingService